joinpursuit/Pursuit-Core-Web/node/labs/lab-1/README.md

 localhost:3000/math/multiply?cat=50&b=3&zoo=10
 ```

-We should get back the following response:
+We should get back the following JSON response:

 ```
 {